bennpearson/fed-mixin-library/readme.md

 # Simple mixin library for sass and less

-This is a simple set of tools that you can include in their FE projects if you wish.
+This is a simple set of tools that you can include in your projects if you wish.
 It is not a framework; you can simply pick and choose what you want to use.
-You are free to add any additional tools your project requires, and we can add them here if they're likely to be useful in other projects.
+You are then free to add any additional tools your project requires, and we can add them here if they're likely to be useful in other projects too.

 Keeping it a simple library for both Sass and Less will mean that we can maintain it more easily, and use it across all our CMSs while learning both Sass and Less.